The Stellar Mass Function in CANDELS and Frontier Fields: the build-up of low mass passive galaxies since z~3: Data set and methods

 Despite the poor statistics, in the attempt of investigating even lower masses, we also calculated the SMF of passive galaxies from the HUDF alone exploiting its higher depth compared to the HFF program.
 As can be seen on Fig.~\ref{fig:counts}, the completeness in HUDF is indeed higher than for HFF.
 The difference is more pronounced at $z\sim2.5$, likely as a consequence of deeper IRAC photometry allowing a more accurate {\it UVJ} selection at high redshift.
 When the completeness is above the chosen threshold and the sparse HUDF counts allow us to estimate the SMF in a mass regime not probed by the combination of HUDF+HFF, we show the stepwise results on Fig.~\ref{fig:mf} as orange symbols.
 Although we do not use these points in the fits because of the poor statistics and large field-to-field variation, they corroborate the existence of a low mass population of passive galaxies at the highest redshifts probed by our analysis.

 We run several simulations to rule out the possibility that the low-mass turnover is caused by a population of dusty star-forming galaxies misinterpreted as passive.
 Firstly, we produced a mock catalog of galaxies reproducing the photometric properties of one of the deep fields (we considered A2744), on which the estimate of the SMF at low masses is mostly based.
-We considered models with E(B-V)$\geq$0.5, normalized them to a H160 magnitude from 25 to 28, perturbed them with noise and fitted them with the same stellar library adopted to calculate the physical properties of our galaxies.
-We estimated the contamination as a function of stellar mass, and found a roughly mass-independent value of 10-30\%.
-On the basis of these results, starting from the observed number of passive and dusty (E(B-V)$\geq$0.5) galaxies, we estimated an effective contamination ranging from a few to 10\% level at $M<10^9M_\odot$ and $\sim20-40\%$ at intermediate masses ($M\sim10^9-10^{10}M_\odot$), due to the lower number of passive galaxies in this mass range.
+We considered models with E(B-V) in the range 0.5-1.1, normalized them to a H160 magnitude from 25 to 28, perturbed them with noise and fitted them with the same stellar library adopted to calculate the physical properties of our galaxies.
+We estimated the contamination as a function of stellar mass, and found a roughly mass-independent value of 10-30\% (we checked that lower values of extinction cause only a few per cent contamination at $z\lesssim 1.5$).
+On the basis of these results, starting from the observed number of passive galaxies and dusty ones (with different levels of extinction), we estimated an effective contamination ranging from a few to 10\% level at $M<10^9M_\odot$ and $\sim20-40\%$ at intermediate masses ($M\sim10^9-10^{10}M_\odot$), due to the lower number of passive galaxies in this mass range.
 Secondly, we considered the observed galaxy sample in A2744 independently on their dust obscuration, replicated it 10 times to increase the statistics, perturbed its photometry according to the typical noise properties of that field and fitted it in the usual way.
 We found a contamination of the order of 10\% at $z<2$ and 20-30\% at higher redshift.
 These levels of contamination, while potentially affecting the exact value of the slope of the SMF, do not change our main conclusion.
 Moreover, according to these tests, the contamination from dusty galaxies would make the slope of the low-mass component shallower rather than steeper.